dokkev/obsidian-valut/Spring 2024 Robotic Manipulation/Homework 16 - Sim2Real.md

 ## What is the clever idea of this paper?

 ## How the idea is implemented
-The controller is trained using reinforcement learning (PPO) in a simulated environment to learn the representation of the objects' extrinsic parameters.
+The controller is trained using reinforcement (PPO) in a simulated environment to learn the representation of the objects' extrinsic parameters and optimize the joint control policy.
+T

 ##  How is success proved and measured?